 The Young Ones

 When he was just 30 years old, Saul was diagnosed with a brain tumour.
-He had only been married for 10 weeks.
-Saul became an inpatient at Saint Francis Hospice, where our nurses doted on him.
+Saul had only been married for 10 weeks before he became an inpatient at Saint Francis Hospice.

 Saul underwent surgery to remove the tumour and was discharged from our Hospice.
 He went on to have two children with his wife, Michelle.
 As Saul was riding high on married life and fatherhood, he received heartbreaking news.
 The tumour had returned.
 Another operation followed, only for the cancer to return once more.
 This time, the tumour was inoperable.

 Saul was no longer able to work full-time as a travel agent, but that didn't mean his caring nature had to end too.
 He took a part-time job on reception at the Redbridge Jewish Community Centre.
 Saul was the first friendly face people would see when they visited.
 This job meant the world to him.